 Target: Reduce by 2.5 percent below the three year average.

 The number of injuries per 200,000 working hours.

 Target is set 10% below prior year injury rate.

 Total number of reported motor vehicle involved crashes in the state of Utah.
-Crashes for current year are shown with a three month lag.
+Crashes for current year are shown with a one month lag.
 This data is for all publicly accessible routes.

 The number of incidents of equipment damage per 200,000 working hours.

 Target: Achieve a rate of 6.85 incidents per 200,000 working hours.